certtools/intelmq-tutorial/lesson-2.md

 ### Task
 Configure the "Bambenek C2 Domains" feed as described [in the documentation](https://github.com/certtools/intelmq/blob/master/docs/Feeds.md#c2-domains).

-Stop the deduplicator and then start the configured collector and parser.
+Stop the Bot `deduplicator-expert` (so we can use the data for the next tasks) and then start the configured collector and parser.

-TODO: not to the output yet.
+Verify the events were processed by checking the queue size of the bot `deduplicator-expert`.

 ### Answer